Example Call To Action Bar: Easy enable/disable

 No changes can be made after a job has been approved for production.

-• With 24 hour a day production, VVG offers some of the fastest turn around times in the industry.
+• VVG offers some of the fastest turn around times in the industry.
 Average lead time from the date of receipt of approved shop drawings is 7 to 15 business days.

 THINGS TO REMEMBER